 We understand that some times you just want the recipe, which is why we offer a quick description of what it is you’re making, any tips and tricks we’ve learned along the way, and then we get right to the good stuff — the ingredient list and directions.

-If I had to pick Logan’s top three favorite foods right now, it would without a doubt be mac + cheese, watermelon, and blueberries.
+If I had to pick son’s top three favorite foods right now, it would without a doubt be mac + cheese, watermelon, and blueberries.
 Which is why in celebration of my first baby turning two (still wrapping my head around this one) we spent the weekend leading up to his birthday (it was on a Monday this year) eating/doing all of his favorite things.
 Starting with breakfast, he had watermelon slices followed by blueberries!
 I mixed things up a bit by making a blueberry lemon pull-apart bread that was just the right mixture of sweet + tart.

 This recipe is super easy to throw together and makes a big impression — perfect for those hectic mornings when you’re strapped for time, but feeling like a little something extra.
 Another plus, it’s got two cups worth of blueberries and only one-fourth cup sugar!

-INGREDIENTS: (Makes one loaf)
+Ingredients: (Makes one loaf)

 2 cups blueberries